babel/babel-polyfills/README.md

 A set of Babel plugins that enable injecting different polyfills with different strategies in your compiled code.
 Additionally, this repository contains a package that helps with creating providers for other polyfills.

 > ⚠️ These packages are **highly experimental** and they have not been tested in production applications yet.
-Also, we are still working ond wiring some missing polyfills.
+Also, we are still working on wiring some missing polyfills.

 > ℹ️ This repository implements what was initially proposed at [babel/babel#10008](https://github.com/babel/babel/issues/10008).